Chart Color Schemes

 Population growth drivers in Glass House Mountains are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered or years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used, applying proportional growth weightings from ABS Greater Capital Region projections for each age cohort.
-Projected demographic shifts indicate above median population growth for Australia's regional areas.
-The Glass House Mountains (SA2) is expected to grow by 958 persons to reach a total of around 7,220 by 2041, reflecting an increase of approximately 13.5% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Considering the projected demographic shifts, an above median population growth of Australia's regional areas is projected, with the suburb expected to grow by 965 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 13.4% in total over the 17 years.

 Frequently Asked Questions - Population